M1870 Italian Vetterli

-The M1870 Vetterli was the Italian service rifle from 1870-1891.
+The M1870 Vetterli was the Italian military's service rifle from 1870 to 1891.
 In 1887, it would be modified into the repeating M1870/87 Italian Vetterli-Vitali variant.
 The Vetterli rifle used the 10.4mm Vetterli centrefire cartridge, at first loaded with black powder and later with smokeless powder.
-Some Vetterli rifles would later be converted into 6.5mm Carcano during World War I. Despite being supplanted by the Carcano rifle, it continued to see use in Italian service and abroad.
+Some Vetterli rifles would later be converted into 6.5×52mm Carcano during World War I. Despite being supplanted by the Carcano rifle, it continued to see use in Italian service and abroad.